-- With a disinfectant solution ( I prefer dettol) blot the area until all signs of the vomit have disappeared. (bleach solution will kill norovirus but will also remove colour out of fabrics)
+- Use a disinfectant solution ( I prefer dettol), blot the area until all signs of the vomit have disappeared.
+(Bleach solution will kill norovirus but will also remove color out of fabrics)

 - Blot up the excess moisture with paper towels and allow to dry.

-- It’s advisable to have the car interior professionally cleaned if you can when you can or steam clean if possible.
+- It’s advisable to have the car interior professionally cleaned if you can or steam clean if possible.

-How to clean vomit from a car seat
+How to clean Norovirus from a car seat

 - Remove any removable parts and place them in a bowl of soapy water.

 - Scrape any solid bits from the seat using a scraper and paper towels